-- CACES (draft) (),
+- CACES (draft) (\),

 - Marking service roads and parking areas,

 - Coordinating guidance operations,

 - No parking behind buses.

-PLEASE, REFER ALSO TO SHEET 1-2

-ASSISTING DISABLED/ INCAPACITATED PASSENGERS

-- Transporting disabled/incapacitated passengers from the terminal to the aircraft. - Helping them to embark or disembark the aircraft.

-- Medical staff eventually,

-- A wheelchair or a stretcher for the transport of disabled/incapacitated passengers.

-- A passenger boarding bridge,

-٥r

-A driver and a GSE equipped with a van body.

-- Approach, positioning and stopping the material. - Elevating the vehicle platform. - Docking the aircraft at door sill height. - Opening the door of the aircraft (according to the instructions of the airline company). - Transferring the passenger on a wheelchair or on a stretcher.
+SHEET TING DISABLED/ TATED PASSENG FINALITY IN THE JOB SENSE HUMAN AND MATERIAL MEANS WORKING METHODS CONSTRAINTS (in particular time-related constraints) Transporting disabled/incapacitated passengers from the terminal to the aircraft.
+Helping them to embark or disembark the aircraft.
+Medical staff eventually, A wheelchair or a stretcher for the transport of disabled/incapacitated passengers, A passenger boarding bridge, or A driver and a GSE equipped with a van body.
+Approach, positioning and stopping the material.
+Elevating the vehicle platform.
+Docking the aircraft at door sill height.
+Opening the door of the aircraft (according to the instructions of the airline company).
+Transferring the passenger on a wheelchair or on a stretcher.
 Necessity to proceed before embarking or disembarking of passengers (at the beginning or in the end of the operation).

-Transferring disabled/incapacitated passengers exposes the employees to risks generated by other simultaneously occurring activities.

-• The aircraft door is still armed (escape slide).

-- Shearing off-zones in the lifting device, - Overturn of the GSE under high wind.

-- Work at height, - · Limited visibility while moving backwards, - Overhead activities. - Consequences: serious injuries and traumas that may lead to death.

-Contact with the Cabin crew

-- Platform with adjustable tip moulding the round shape of the fuselage, - Guard rails on the platform, - Device forbidding access under the van when elevated, - Stabilizers, tilt control.

-- CACES (draft), - Positioning the vehicle perpendicular to the fuselage, - Visual check by means of a video camera for moving backwards, - Audible alarm for moving backwards.
+RISKS PREVENTION MEASURES exposes the employees to simultaneously occurring an More specific hazard The aircraft door is still an Generated risks Hazards Shearing off-zones in the Overturn of the GSE und Hazardous situations Work at height, Limited visibility while mode Overhead activities.
+Consequences: ser rmed (escape slide). lifting device, er high wind. ving backwards, ious injuries and traumas t may lead to death.
+Integrated or organizational measures Contact with the Cabin crew.
+Collective measures Platform with adjustable tip moulding the round shape of the fuselage, Guard rails on the platform, Device forbidding access under the van when elevated, Stabilizers, tilt control.
+Instructions and training CACES (draft), Positioning the vehicle perpendicular to the fuselage, Visual check by means of a video camera for moving backwards, Audible alarm for moving backwards.
+Measure to be taken in case of emergency Emergency stop device.
+PLEASE, REFER A LSO TO SHEET 1-2

-TRANSFERRING LUGGAGE AND FRET WITH A TRACTOR AND CARTS

-- Conveying or carrying away luggage and fret.

-- A group of employees,

-- A tractor,

-- 1 to 4 carts.

-- Positioning carts close to the conveyor belt loader.

-- Transferring luggage and fret manually.

-- Luggage unloading time influences passengers' waiting time.
+SHEET T 2-9 UGGAGE AND FE RET WITH A FINALITY IN THE JOB SENSE HUMAN AND MATERIAL MEANS WORKING METHODS CONSTRAINTS (in particular time-related constraints) Conveying or carrying away luggage and fret.
+A group of employees,A tractor,1 to 4 carts.
+Positioning carts close to the conveyor belt loader.
+Transferring luggage and fret manually.
+Luggage unloading time influences passengers' waiting time.